 Both RiC-CM and ISO 23081 provide internationally agreed-upon metadata frameworks for describing and managing records.
 The focus of RiC-CM is the metadata used to describe, control, and enable access to records of enduring value that are identified for ongoing preservation by an archival program; the focus of ISO 23081 is the metadata that is needed to protect, understand, and enable the usability of records as evidence from the point of creation by records creators and for as long as the records need to be retained.
-Clearly, there is a substantial commonality of purpose across the two frameworks - especially as they are both focused on metadata for managing and enabling the use of records.
-In practice, it is expected that a lot of metadata created and/or captured by records creators will be reused by archival programs in their descriptive systems.
+Clearly, there is a substantial commonality of purpose across the two frameworks - especially as they are both focused on metadata created and/or captured by records creators will be reused by archival programs in their descriptive systems.
 As such, it is highly desirable for both metadata frameworks to be as conceptually consistent and interoperable as possible with each other, notwithstanding their somewhat different target audiences and contexts of deployment.